avventoapps/Telefyna-App/telefynaConfiguration/README.md

 This project contains a client side application for managing Telefyna's configurations which includes programming/scheduling

 ## TODO
+- [ ] Add delay to playlist
+- [ ] add resuming_one category of playlist which plays one program only and resumes_next
 - [ ] 3ABN: install programs, fillers
 - [ ] 3ABN: work on drive sync with broadcast imac and telefyna, test sync times etc and init.txt
 - [ ] 3ABN: finish schedule dialogs with uganda & international